hiramf/pi_motion/README.md

 source activate py34
 python motion.py --conf --conf.json
 ```
 If using headless mode (`show_video`), you may get an error `Out of resources` if you try to run the program after quitting.
 Restarting the Pi will fix this.
-Currently working on a better solution...
+I'm currently working on a better solution...

-Increasing the GPU memory with `sudo raspi-config` to `256` or `512` may improve performance
+Increasing the GPU memory with `sudo raspi-config` to `256` or `512` may improve performance.

 ## Authors
 * Hiram Foster